wikimedia/mediawiki-api-demos/apps/account-creator/README.md

 # Account creator
 Demo of creating an account on a wiki with a special authentication extension installed.
 This app considers a case of a wiki where captcha is enabled through extensions like [ConfirmEdit](https://www.mediawiki.org/wiki/Extension:ConfirmEdit).
+[Browse the app here](https://tools.wmflabs.org/account-creator/).

 Install